wp-plugins/advanced-post-slider/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Check the "Adv.
 Slider" Tab created by this plugins for manage options

-Use shortcode [advps-slideshow optset="optset ID"] at admin panel post/page edit screen where optset ID is the id of the option set.
-You will get the id of optoin set at the top right corner of each option set from admin panel.
+You will get slideshow shortcode something like [advps-slideshow optset="1"] at very first section of every slideshow option set.
+Use it at admin panel post/page edit screen.

 Use WordPress function "do_shortcode" for use in template or theme PHP file.
 `<?php echo do_shortcode( '[advps-slideshow optset="1"]' ); ?>`